open-telemetry/opentelemetry.io/content/en/docs/concepts/data-collection.md

 Processors are optional, although [some are recommended](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor#recommended-processors).

-Processors can be configured to transport values into or consolidate data coming in from multiple systems, where different names are used to represent the same data.
+Processors can be configured to export data into or consolidate data coming in from multiple systems, where different names are used to represent the same data.
 It is important to learn about the types of processors in detail to maximize their usage.